Anuj9826/Clone-App/README.md

-# Functionup
-There is all the function assignment and code are present in this repositary
+The clone App is build by Frontend and Backend Technology